Spaniards to overturn 40 years of predictable politics in regional vote

 The PP could win the most overall votes but still lose power or be forced into coalition in regions across the country.

-“The PP may claim it has won the elections but the key will be what comes next - the pacts and the color of the governments...
+“The PP may claim it has won the elections but the key will be what comes next - the pacts and the colour of the governments...
 The PP will suffer,” Michavila said.

 Some forecasters predict that some of Sunday’s local elections will be so inconclusive that they will have to be repeated.